HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

 **Profile Specific Implementation Guidance:**

 In order to access care team member's names, identifiers, locations, and contact information, the CareTeam profile supports several types of care team participants.
-They are represented as references to other profiles and include the following <span class="bg-success" markdown="1">three</span><!-- new-content --> profiles which are marked as Must Support:
+They are represented as references to other profiles and include the following three profiles which are marked as Must Support:
   1. US Core Practitioner Profile
   1. US Core PractitionerRole Profile
   2. US Core RelatedPerson Profile

   * Although *both* US Core Practitioner Profile and US Core PractitionerRole are Must Support, the server system is not required to support both types of references (and `_include` search parameters), but **SHALL** support *at least* one of them.
-  * The client application **SHALL** support all <span class="bg-success" markdown="1">three</span><!-- new-content --> profile references.
+  * The client application **SHALL** support all three profile references.
   * Because the US Core PractitionerRole Profile supplies the provider's location and contact information and a reference to the Practitioner, server systems **SHOULD** reference it instead of the US Core Practitioner Profile.
 An example of how to access the practitioner name and identifier is shown in the quick start section below.
   * Servers that support only US Core Practitioner Profile **SHALL** provide implementation specific guidance how to access a provider's location and contact information using only the Practitioner resource.